MayankVatsa-source/MayankVatsa-source.github.io/README.md

 #My Role: In this scenario I am a junior data analyst at Cyclistic and my team has been tasked with the overall goal of designing marketing strategies

 #Overall Goal: Design marketing strategies aimed at converting casual riders into annual members.
+That is the data analysis in this project shuold be confined to [conversion of casual members to members]

-#Business Question: "How do annual members and casual riders use Cyclistic bikes differently?"
+#Business Question: "Based on data such as numbers of riders, preffered bike type, preffered season, ride length, etc. how do members and casual riders use Cyclistic bikes?
+Secondly what steps the compnay should take to convert the casual riders to annual members?"

 Below I will describe step-by-step the process I used to for this project.